brontosaurusrex/brontosaurusrex.github.io/_posts/2022-04-18-blog-notes.md

 tags: misc
 ---
 Blog markdown dates will from now on be in UTC (due to deployment issues), *newPost* script changed accordingly, also testing [netlifly](https://unrivaled-dasik-6a2949.netlify.app/) thing for no special reason.
-Logo is now not longer wearing a mask.
+Logo is not longer wearing a mask.